tim-shand/www-tshand-com/src/content/page/about/index.md

 ## When I'm Not Doing IT Stuff?

-I'm pretty keen on the outdoors, enjoy getting out and about, and exploring new places.
+I am keen on the outdoors, enjoy getting out and about when I can, and exploring remote places.

 The cold doesn't bother me, in fact I prefer it (accompanied by high altitude for bonus points).
 That being said, I also frequent the coast for a bit of fishing (although my catch-rate could do with some improvement).